Above, Greg Leistner squats 500 lbs for reps as Dad, Dr. Ken spots

-I was 14 or 15 and about to go to Israel for a month, so, without access to a gym, I decided I'd make up for lost time BEFORE I got to Israel, I must have squatted for an hour at least, totaling over 40 sets of squats.
-It’s good to be young and dumb…. sometimes
+I was 14 years old, the Summer before sophomore year in high school and about to go to Israel for a month, so, without access to a gym, I decided I'd make up for lost time BEFORE I got to Israel, I must have squatted for an hour at least, totaling over 40 sets of squats.

 Then, in my early 20s, my squat strength was at an ALL time high, sometimes squatting 495 for several reps.
 So, I decided one day to hit 315 for a minimum of 20 reps, I think I got 22 reps, that was FUN 🙂

 The next challenge was to get 225 for 50 reps.
 I got to 45 or 46 and did a few forced reps to get me over the hump to hit 50 reps.

-The video of Kevin doesn't exist but after seeing DR. Ken weighing 165 lbs and squatting 400 + lbs for 20 + reps, I don't doubt his adopted son, Kevin, was able to tear through 600.
+The video of Kevin doesn't exist (that I know) but after seeing Dr. Ken weighing 165 lbs and squatting 400 + lbs for 20 + reps, I don't doubt his adopted son, Kevin, was able to tear through 600.
 I was quick to remind myself, I am NOT strong enough, and, neither are you.

 I became reignited with fire to crank these again after Dan John incorporated them into his latest book, 'Mass Made Simple'.

 High rep squats will render you immobile for at least 2 - 3 days with serious soreness.
 Trust me, I am posting this article on a Friday and the video was filmed on Monday 🙂

 As an athlete, I believe in submax effort on the squats, leaving a rep or 2 in the tank (sometimes more), this way you are training for speed and strength and NOT training with higher reps and grinding the reps out which leads to excess muscle soreness.